minglongxue/minglongxue2.github.io/_pages/about.md

 Latest News
 ======
-- 2023.11   One paper is accepted by Journal of Cloud Computing (SCI,中科院三区).
+- 2023.11   One paper is accepted by the Journal of Cloud Computing (SCI,中科院三区).
 Congratulations to Yanyi He.
 - 2023.09   Warmly welcome three new Master's students to join us.
 ![example](/images/team202309.png)
 - 2023.06   One paper is accepted by ICIP2023(CCF-C).
 Congratulations to Zhengyang He.